onierstrasz/onierstrasz.github.io/_pages/about.md

 # News

 [Moldable Development Patterns](/publication/2024-07-03-Nier24a-MoldableDevelopmentPatterns) are a collection of mutually supporting patterns that explain how moldable development works in practice.
-This arXiv preprint is now available.
+The [arXiv preprint](https://arxiv.org/abs/2409.18811) is now available.

 Read a blog post about [Example-Driven Development](/posts/2024-04-25-EDD), a variant of TDD in which you drive development by constructing test methods that return example objects.